About Yen Finder

 Japan Post matches Seven Bank's foreign-card network: Visa, Mastercard, JCB, UnionPay, Amex, Discover, Cirrus, PLUS.
 English- menu support is available at most locations.

-The single quotable fact: Japan Post's ATM network is roughly 30 % of all ATMs in Japan, but 80 % of ATMs in rural areas with population under 50,000.
+Worth remembering: Japan Post's ATM network is roughly 30% of all ATMs in Japan, but 80% of ATMs in rural areas with population under 50,000.
 Tokyo doesn't notice; rural Japan does.

 What's the fee structure?